 1100-1300.
-From George Square, hop on the Riversider 100 bus and travel to the Zaha Hadid-designed Riverside Museum (100 Pointhouse Place, 0141 287 2720).
-On the way you’ll pass one of Foster and Partners’ latest ventures, The Hydro, a new 12,000-seater entertainment venue currently under construction and due to open in late 2013.
-It will add to the Clyde waterfront’s ever-expanding list of iconic buildings – its surface will be created from pneumatic translucent cushions.
-Once inside the glistening Riverside Museum, gaze at (and climb aboard) over 3,000 transport-related objects and wander along a Glasgow street, which guides you from the 1890s to the 1980s.
+From George Square, hop on the Riversider 100 bus and travel to the Zaha Hadid-designed Riverside Museum (100 Pointhouse Place, 0141 287 2720), winner of European Museum of the Year 2013.
+Once inside the glistening museum, gaze at (and climb aboard) over 3,000 transport-related objects and wander along a Glasgow street, which guides you from the 1890s to the 1980s.
 Outside, hop onto the Tall Ship Glenlee (150 Pointhouse Place, 0141 357 3699), one of just five remaining Clyde-built sailing ships afloat in the world.

 After 2100.
-Join the cool dudes and watch the up-and-coming alternatives to local bands Glasvegas or Mogwai at cool hangout King Tut’s Wah Wah Hut (272A St Vincent Street, 0141 221 5279) which deservedly receives awards year in, year out.
+Join the hipsters and watch the up-and-coming alternatives to local bands Glasvegas or Franz Ferdinand at cool hangout King Tut’s Wah Wah Hut (272A St Vincent Street, 0141 221 5279).
 Or take a look at the gig list for The SSE Hydro (SECC, Exhibition Way, 0141 248 3000); designed by Foster and Partners, the 12,000-seater waterside venue is set to become one of Glasgow’s iconic buildings with its eye-catching curving wall of pneumatic translucent cushions.
-If you want to hit the tiles, then slide your dancing shoes over to The Arches (253 Argyle Street, 0141 565 1000) before you hit the sack.
+If you want to hit the tiles, then slide your dancing shoes over to The Sub Club (22 Jamaica Street, 0141 248 4600), a late-night staple since 1987.

 Book now and make your own 24 hour adventure, with our flights from London to Glasgow

 Written by World Travel Guide.